Ademolashittu0543/Ademolashittu0543/README.md

 💡 **[Spam Detection System](https://github.com/Ademolashittu0543/Spam-Detection-System)** -This project implements a spam detection system using various machine learning models to classify emails as spam or not spam.
 You can try the deployed version of this spam detection system here.>>[Spam Detection System App](https://spam-detection-system-vlvakga8tabxfyc3s7kufo.streamlit.app)

+💡 **[Pizza Delivery EDA Analysis](https://github.com/Ademolashittu0543/Exploratory_Data_Analysis)** -This repository contains an Exploratory Data Analysis (EDA) performed on a pizza delivery dataset.
+The analysis aims to uncover insights into delivery performance, focusing on factors such as delivery duration, distance, traffic impact, and peak hours.
+The notebook EDA.ipynb includes data exploration, statistical tests, and actionable recommendations.

 > 📌 More projects coming soon!